-Stude nt Nam e: Date: Clinic al Educ eation Center: (YES) (NO) Is punctual in reporting to the department in the morning, as well as after breaks and d lunch.
+Stude udent Name: Date: Clinic al Educ ation Center: ours Completed: (May be between 4 and 27 depending on availability) (YES) (NO) , Is punctual in reporting to the department in the morning, as well as after breaks and lu nch.
 Reports to department in proper uniform including a personnel monitoring device.
 Cooperates well with staff and projects professionalism at all times.
 Demonstrates enthusiasm and interest in learning.
-Student shows willingness, appropriate skills & care with transporting patients, atten needs, handling IV's & catheters. ding to p oatien Applies didactic knowledge to clinical procedures.
-(YES) (NO Stude nt has h pasic knowledge of: () preparation, including, assessing patients to determine patient's physical ability to the procedure and obtaining pertinent medical history from patient, including vital ndications to performing procedures.
+Student shows willingness, appropriate skills & care with transporting patients, attend needs, handling IV's & catheters. ing to patie Applies didactic knowledge to clinical procedures. - (YES) (NO Stude nt has b asic knowledge of: A. preparation, including, assessing patients to determine patient's physical ability to the procedure and obtaining pertinent medical history from patient, including vital signs B. Contrai ndications to performing procedures.
 C. What p atient care is needed during the procedure.
 D. Commo only used guidewires/catheters.
 E. Use of contrast agents, (contraindications and adverse reactions).
-F. Emerg ency equipment/cart contents, including O2 and suction.
-G. Imagin g protocols and image management.
-H. Radiati on safety protocols.
-I. Imagin g and accessory equipment as well as software.
+F. ency equipment/cart contents, including O 2 and suction.
+G. Imaging g protocols and image management. on safety protocols.
+I. g and accessory equipment as well as software.
 J. Image p processing and archiving.
-1 on procedures the student observed or participated in: Super vising I RT name (printed): Signature: Use back side of this sheet for additional comments)
+List u p to 4 co ommon procedures the student observed or participated in: 1 3 4 Sunar wising I PT name (nrinted):